 The winter season is a great time to learn all about snow!
 Not every classroom has winter weather in during winter months (Hello, Florida and So.
 Cal!).
 However, learning about snow is a great addition to your winter theme activities even if you don’t live in cold weather.

 In this blog post, you will find some great ideas and fun winter activities for kindergarten, first grade and second grade classrooms.

-The Story of Snow: The Science of Winter’s Wonder by Mark Cassino and Jon Nelson is the perfect nonfiction book to welcome winter into your classroom!
-The beautiful photographs capture students’ attention and allow for an engaging 5-day study using these snow lesson plans found in Engaging Readers 2nd Grade.
+One of the best books to use to learn about snow is The Story of Snow: The Science of Winter’s Wonder by Mark Cassino and Jon Nelson.
+This is the perfect nonfiction book to welcome winter into your classroom!
+The beautiful photographs capture students’ attention and allow for an engaging 5-day study using these snow lesson plans found in our reading comprehension lesson plans:

-Create an anchor chart with your class to display their schema about snow.
-Encourage students to think scientifically – not just that snow is cold.
+On the first day of the book, The Story of Snow, classroom teachers create an anchor chart with the class to display their schema about snow.
+We encourage students to think scientifically – not just that snow is cold.
 Ha!